 To determine if the same residues occur in the Gram-positive proteins, the amino acid sequences from Bradyrhizobium japonicum, Geobacter sulfurreducens, Corynebacterium freiburgense, and Paenarthrobacter aurescens were aligned.
 An aspartate residue corresponding to D779 in the B. japonicum sequence is also present in the C. freiburgense, and P. aurescens sequences.
 The corresponding residue in the G. sulfurreducens sequence is a histidine, although other aspartate residues are nearby.
 A comparison of the B. japonicum sequence to the eight bifunctional Gram-positive sequences listed in Table 1 indicated that the aspartate residue corresponding to D779 occurs in all of them.
 An alanine (A) residue corresponding to the A206 residue in the G. sulfurreducens appears as an alanine (A) in the B. japonicum sequence.
-However, it is replaced by a similarly small serine (S) in the C. freiburgense, and P. aurescens sequences.
+However, it is replaced by a similarly small serine (S) in the C. freiburgense and P. aurescens sequences.
 A comparison of the G. sulfurreducens sequence to the eight bifunctional Gram-positive sequences listed in Table 1 indicated that the residue corresponding to A206 appears as a serine (S) in all of them.
-Transfer of P5C from one active site to the other thus seems possible in the Gram-positive bacteria if it is not blocked by a bulky amino acid residue.
+Transfer of P5C from one active site to the other, thus seems possible in the Gram-positive bacteria if it is not blocked by a bulky amino acid residue.

 The examples of channeling in C. freiburgense and M. tuberculosis seem to be exceptions to the general pattern in Gram-positive bacteria, where proline catabolism more often involves a monofunctional membrane-associated PRODH activity and a separate cytoplasmic P5CDH activity.
 However, it would be worthwhile to explore this issue further with other monofunctional and bifunctional proline catabolic enzymes.